English

 Myth: Coconut water can be the best hydrating drink during your pregnancy

-Fact: It is surprising to know that neither any of the sports drinks nor the coconut water has the best hydrating properties when compared to drinking water.
-So, you must have at least eight to twelve glasses of water per day to make yourself keep hydrated.
+Fact: It may surprise you to know that neither sports drinks nor coconut water have the best hydrating properties compared to drinking water.
+To stay properly hydrated, you should drink at least eight to twelve glasses of water daily.

-Drinking coconut water during pregnancy is really very advantageous, but you must also have an idea on how to drink it, so, here are few useful tips:
+Drinking coconut water during pregnancy is highly beneficial, but knowing how to consume it correctly is essential.
+Here are a few useful tips:

-Moderate amounts of coconut water is not a substitute for drinking water.
-Both have different benefits in your body.
+Coconut water is not a substitute for drinking water—both provide unique benefits to the body.

-Drink the coconut water as soon as it is opened; fresh water is always a hit.
-Check the water by pouring the water in a glass to know how it looks or drink it with a clean straw.
+Drink coconut water immediately after opening it, as fresh water is always the best.
+You can check its quality by pouring it into a glass or using a clean straw.

 References: